 - Driven to Suicide: Subverted.
 Connie apparently slit her wrists and overdosed on sleeping pills just because Ryan keeps rejecting her.
 Then it turns out that it was all a stunt to get Ryan's attention.
 The pills were fake and she cut herself in such a way that she lost minimal blood.

-- Flashback Within a Flashback: During the flashback initiated when Ryan is tells his backstory to Krista, Ryan sees Connie injured from a bike crash and has a flashback to when he was a child and found his bike run over by a car.
+- Flashback Within a Flashback: During the flashback initiated when Ryan is telling his backstory to Krista, Ryan sees Connie injured from a bike crash and has a flashback to when he was a child and found his bike run over by a car.

 - In Medias Res: The movie begins with Ryan giving a ride to a woman at gunpoint.
 Ryan then explains to her the whole series of events that led to that very moment.